justinthelaw/opera/forge/README.md

 First, please follow the instructions in [Virtual Environments](#virtual-environments).

-To scrape, clean, and consolidate data, follow and use the [training data Jupyter Notebook](./notebooks/training_data.ipynb)
+To scrape, clean, and consolidate data, follow and use the [training data Jupyter Notebook](./notebooks/training_data.ipynb).
+The data within `data/training` is already prepared for fine-tuning and should not need further modifications.
+Contributors are welcome to add more data from other websites beyond those identified within the Jupyter Notebook.

 ## Virtual Environments